 Miles & More is the frequent flyer program of Lufthansa, Austrian Airlines, LOT Polish Airlines, Swiss Air Lines, Adria Airways, Croatia Airlines, Luxair, Brussels Airlines, and Germanwings.

-Miles & More is such an important program because those airlines–at least Lufthansa, LOT, and Swiss–release more and better award space to Miles & More members than to their partners like United and US Airways.
+Miles & More is such an important program because those airlines–at least Lufthansa, LOT, and Swiss–release more and better award space to Miles & More members than to their partners like United.

-If you only have United miles, you won’t be able to book Swiss First Class, Lufthansa First Class more than two weeks out, or LOT business class on its Dreamliner at the moment.
+For instance, if you only have United miles, you won’t be able to book Lufthansa First Class more than two weeks out.
+If you have Miles & More miles, you can book it 361 days in advance.

-Lufthansa has a competitive award chart except on first class awards, which are generally priced way higher than the competition.
+Lufthansa has a competitive award chart with United.
 For instance, USA to Europe with Miles & More miles is only 50,000 miles roundtrip in economy, 105,000 in business, and 170,000 in first class.

 Unique to Miles & More–to my knowledge–is the fact that it charges the same amount for domestic trips whether those trips are wholly within the USA or wholly within a much smaller country.
 That makes domestic flight on United and US Airways a great deal with Miles & More miles.